 Closing window blinds can also save energy in the winter.
 During cold winter nights, heat is lost through windows.
 Closing the blinds adds some insulation to the windows, reducing heat loss during cold periods.
 Some blinds also reflect heat back into the room.

 When to Open Your Blinds

 Opening your blinds at the right time also saves energy.
-On sunny winter days, sunlight allowed to shine through windows helps to heat the inside space.
-This is called passive solar heating, and is an effective design strategy to lower energy consumption in buildings.
+On sunny winter days, sunlight shining through windows helps to heat the inside space.
+This is called passive solar heating and is an effective design strategy to lower energy consumption in buildings.
 To increase passive solar heat gain, include thermal mass in your interior design.
 An example of solar mass is tile floors.

 Although most people like to keep their blinds closed at night, opening them a little during the hot summer months can allow heat to escape to the cool night air, reducing cooling costs.

 Most blinds are on the interior.
 The advantages to interior blinds are that they're convenient to operate, install, and replace, but they're also less effective at controlling solar heat gain.